ZiningZhu/Interpretable-NLP/index.md

 layout: default
 ---

-In this repo, I try to collect some reading materials about interpretable natural languages processing researches.
+In this repo, I try to collect some reading material about interpretable natural languages processing research.

 ## Goal
 - Draw a picture about hot research topics in Interpretable NLP.